victor6567758/kinetic/README.md

 - We will be creating min heap.

-- For simplicity, we will be using a discrete timescale
+- For simplicity, we will be using a discrete timescale.

 - We will use a simple kinetic structure - priorities will be the linear function of time and initial temperature: `t(x) = t(0) + t * a`, where `a` is the temperature rate, `t(0)` - an initial temperature.